harshabhat86/log4JS/README.md

  3. Try n make it async! (yes, in js)
  4. Option to save the log to a file (Export it real quick).
  5. Give an option for the user to check the values real quick.
 Like in browser consoles.
+ 6. Include system information in the log and make the user define a log pattern.

 ___
 ##Disclaimer